awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ![AWS Tracking Application](images/workflowmodelA.png)

 Workflows can pass data between steps.
-For example, the **Determine the missing students** step queries the **students** table, dynamically creates XML, and passes XML to the **Send All Notifications** step.
+For example, the **Determine the missing students** step queries the **Students** table, dynamically creates XML, and passes XML to the **Send All Notifications** step.

-**Note**: Later in this tutorial, you'll create application logic in the Lambda function to read data from the Amazon RDS table.
+**Note**: Later in this tutorial, you'll create application logic in the Lambda function to read data from the Amazon DynamoDB table.

 #### To create a workflow